davegreen/davegreen.github.io/_posts/2016-02-25-scom-2012-internet-explorer-enhanced-security-configuration-ie-esc-powershell-monitor-script.md

 layout: post
 title: SCOM 2012 - Internet Explorer Enhanced Security Configuration (IE-ESC) PowerShell monitor script
 date: 2016-02-25 21:17
-author: dave
+author: Dave Green
 comments: true
 categories: [Computers]
 ---
-This script requires the excellent <a href="https://gallery.technet.microsoft.com/Sample-Management-Pack-17b76379">Wizard to Create Powershell-based Monitors Management Pack</a> (or a similar Management Pack to run PowerShell scripts from SCOM).
+This script requires the excellent [Wizard to Create Powershell-based Monitors Management Pack](https://gallery.technet.microsoft.com/Sample-Management-Pack-17b76379) (or a similar Management Pack to run PowerShell scripts from SCOM).

 It generates a property bag of whether you have each of the Internet Explorer Enhanced Security Configuration (IE-ESC) profiles enabled or disabled and (depending on how you've configured the monitor), alerts on them.